 - Develop effective managers, supervisors and leaders

 - Assist in hiring, recruiting, placement, promotion and outsourcing

 The 18 page report identifies your personal style, shows you how your “Public Self”, “Private Self” and “Perceived Self” differ, provides communication tips to improve your relationships with others, your strengths in leadership and identifies areas for personal development.

 If you work within a team we can also prepare a Group Dynamics Report, which will help your team improve communication, decrease the chances of conflict, increase productivity, and create group based strategies for success.

 Individually, each person will obtain a greater understanding of the strengths of each team member.
 They will be able to understand how the team can shift together so that each strength is utilised to benefit the entire group.
 A well-rounded and effective team is comprised of people who possess differing strengths and, more importantly, the ability to identify and appropriately apply those strengths.

-If you are recruiting into a team it is a fantastic way to identify where the gaps are and the type of candidate needed to best fill them.
+When recruiting, a Group Dynamics Report is a fantastic way to identify where the gaps are and the type of candidate needed to best fill them.